rizukirr/AudxAndroid/docs/API.md

         recordingJob?.cancel()
         recordingJob = null

         // 3.
-Flush the remaining audio
+Flush the remaining audio and receive final stats (optional, close() will also flush) denoiser?.flush()
-        denoiser?.flush()

         // 4.
 Close the denoiser to release resources